 This post may contain affiliate links, meaning that if you buy something, I might earn a small commission from that sale at no cost to you.
 As always, my links support indie bookstores.
 Read my full disclosure here.
 Thank you for your support.

 Yes, I’m writing a post on the Twilight books in order.
-Listen, you can mock Twilight all you want (and I have), but they are a fixture of pop culture that has some real staying power — I say this as an adult who remembers reading them while I waited for my mom to finish work because I literally couldn’t even drive, because I was like, twelve years old.
+Listen, you can mock Twilight all you want (and I have), but they are a fixture of pop culture that has some real staying power — I say this as an adult who remembers reading the Twilight series while I waited for my mom to finish work because I literally couldn’t even drive, because I was like, twelve years old.
 That’s a nostalgia everyone should have.
 So, here I am, preparing you to deep dive into the canon of Stephanie Meyer by giving every excruciating detail of how to read the Twilight books in order.

-The Original Twilight Books in Order
+The Twilight Books in Order

 The Twilight Retelling

-I’m jumping right to her latest release because it is the mythical “fifth Twilight book” that has been teased for over a decade.
+Next on our journey to reading the Twilight books in order, I’m jumping right to her latest release because it is the mythical “fifth Twilight book” that has been teased for over a decade.
 Basically, there was a whole leaking scandal and Stephanie Meyer put the book on hold indefinitely.
 Then — surprise! — she finally dropped it in 2021.
 (I actually wrote an entire post detailing the drama here.)